livseibert5/BreakoutGame/doc/PLAN.md

 #### Ball Speeds Up
 This power-up will make the game harder for the player, as the ball will start moving faster and therefore be harder to deflect with the paddle.
+However, a faster ball can also break bricks more quickly.

 #### Paddle Gets Longer
 This power-up will make the length of the player's paddle increase.
 Therefore, it